apollographql/apollo/docs/source/platform/operation-registry.md

 ##### Success

+A successful registration will show the operations that are newly registered:

 <img src="../img/operation-registry/client-push-success.png" width="80%" style="margin: 5%" alt="apollo client:push successful push">

+> Note: If all operations have already been registered, then `apollo client:push` will explain that all operations are registered and not print any specific details

 ##### Validation errors

+A failed registration will include the validation failure next to the operation:

 <img src="../img/operation-registry/client-push-failure.png" width="80%" style="margin: 5%" alt="apollo client:push failure">